umrude/ProductFinder-v2/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## To Start
+# To Run In Development

-Run `npm i` then `npm start`, webpack takes care of everything else.
+In your terminal, run `npm i` then `npm start`, webpack takes care of everything else.
 You will need npm version 5.2+ and above.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+# To Run In Production or Build Version

+In your terminal, run `npm i` or `npm install`.
+You will need npm version 5.2+ and Node.js 0.10 or above.
+After installing, run `node server.js` and open [http://localhost:8080](http://localhost:8080)

 ## Available Scripts